South Devon Railway sea wall: Operation

+The railway along the sea wall has two tracks but they are signalled in a special way.
+In normal circumstances trains will run on the left track, so 'down' towards Newton Abbot on the side nearest the sea and 'up' towards Exeter on the track nearer the cliff.
+Facing crossovers were provided at both Dawlish Warren and Teignmouth when the route was resignalled in 1986 and reversible signalling provided on this track.
+This enables down trains to run on the up line when appropriate.
+It was intended for use during storms to keep trains further away from the sea, but may also be used at other times when train services are disrupted.

 The route

 River Exe

 The river comes into view at Turf.
 The square pond and disturbed ground between the railway and river are the remains of Turf engine house, one of the engine houses used for powering the atmospheric trains.
 After a short distance the river wall comes alongside the railway at Powderham.
 After passing the railway then runs between the river and the deer park of Powderham Castle, to Starcross railway station, situated in the middle of Starcross village.
 Opposite the pier for the ferry to Exmouth is the Starcross engine house.